Start9Labs/documentation/site/source/user-manual/ssh.rst

 Connecting via PuTTY on Windows
 -------------------------------

-Following the commands above for windows should get you in.
+Following the commands above for Windows should get you in.
 However, if you prefer a GUI tool, `BrewsBitcoin <https://brewsbitcoin.com>`_ has created `a guide for connecting via SSH using PuTTY on Windows. <https://medium.com/@brewsbitcoin/ssh-to-start9-embassy-from-windows-4a4e17891b5a>`_

 Using SSH Over Tor
 ------------------